filariow/primaza-mvp/docs/src/kaas/storytelling.md

 Service Administrators are in charge of service provisioning and discovery in Service Namespaces.

-In the meantime, the `CUSTOMER_NAME` Service Administrator is asked to provision using ACK an RDS database and discover it.
+In the meantime, the *Sapiens* Service Administrator is asked to provision using ACK an RDS database and discover it.

 ```
 Run Demo 2: Service Discovery